selfcommunity/developers-doc/docs/apireference/v2/user/create_a_social_association.md

 title: Create a social association
 ---

+Create a social association for the user (identified in the path)

 :::info

 This operation requires that the user is the same or has the admin role.